bgampel2/Arduino-LED-Tetris/README.md

 | VCC | 5V |
 | GND | GND |

-The 4 matrices daisy chain together; only the first module connects to the Arduino, the rest chain through DOUT → DIN.
+The 4 matrices daisy chain together — only the first module connects to the Arduino, the rest chain through DOUT → DIN.

 ### Joystick
 | Joystick | Arduino |